 Got a head-ache?
 Yeah, me too.
 It’s hard keeping track of all these long-lost love triangles.
 But they do make for some great stories, most of them not ending happily.

-I suspect relationships, and marriages, were a lot more fluid in the past then they are now.
+I suspect relationships and marriages were a lot more fluid in the past then they are now.
 Given that women were pretty equal with men in terms of their rights, I doubt a man had more than one wife at a time.
 But life was shorter and more violent back then; survival required heirs, and that meant if one’s wife died in childbirth, or battle, or from sickness, a man needed another.
 And visa versa, I’m sure.

-According to P. Joyce’s A Smaller Social History of Ancient Ireland, the Brehon Laws were quite clear in that women were considered equal in marriage, retaining their own property, and were free to divorce (and remarry) a man if he didn’t fulfil his husbandly duties.
+According to P. Joyce’s A Smaller Social History of Ancient Ireland, the Brehon Laws were quite clear in that women were considered equal in marriage, retaining their own property, and were free to divorce (and remarry) a man if he didn’t fulfill his husbandly duties.

 On marriage, the husband had to pay the bride’s father a ‘bride-price’, or dowry.
 This is where the idea comes from that a man ‘bought’ his wife.
 This payment was made in annual increments, of which each year an increasing proportion was paid directly to the wife, finally ending at the twenty-first year of marriage.